nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-UnicodeHelper.md

   that mean that the next 16-bit integer is not a character on its own, but extends the current character's bits.

-  UTF-8, finally, is includes, unchanged, ASCII (0 - 127) and uses the upper
+  UTF-8, finally, encompasses the unchanged ASCII (0 - 127) range and uses
-  bit(s) in fun ways to indicate how many bytes combine into a single unicode character index.
-UTF-8 is space efficient, backwards compatible and the standard everywhere (except for Windows OS APIs).
+  the upper bit(s) in fun ways to indicate how many bytes combine into a single unicode character index.
+That makes UTF-8 backwards compatible with classic ASCII text but uses space efficiently.
+It has become the def-facto standard everywhere (except for Windows OS APIs).

 - Unicode uses some terms slightly differently than you may be used to: